OmarShawky1/ACU/README-Explanation.md

 ### Essential

-1. The essential knowledge, behavior and tools for everyone ($0\rightarrow \infty$ years of experience).
-Learning "How to ask?", "How to search?", "How to study?" and essential tools will boost your productivity 10-50x!
+1. They are for everyone ($0\rightarrow \infty$ years of experience) to boost their productivity 10x-50x!
-2. They are devised of 3 categories as follows:
+2. They are divided into 3 categories as follows:
    1. Essential skills: (How to ask?), (How to search?), (How to study?), (How to pick your road map?).
    2. Essential tools: Git & GitHub, Linux, IDEs$\dots$.
    3. Knowledge Base: Stackoverflow-like for resources.